 , massive, with small windows and short towers, almost a fortress.
 It's impressive when you stand in front of it.
 Later westworks like Speyer Cathedral have already begun to break up the solid walls with ornaments and rosette windows, a process that would continue in the Gothic style.

 Apsis of the east choir

-) outside the apsis of the choir is most probably the work of Nicolaus himself.
+For the eastern part of the cathedral, Italian masons were employed.
+The Hunting Frieze outside the apsis of the choir is most probably the work of Nicolaus of Verona.
 It shows a number of hunting related scenes, and the one in the very center is the curious motive with the hares binding the hunter.

 Imperial Cathedral Königslutter, Hunting Frieze, detail